ClimaTrak/traknor-frontend/README.md

 The application will be available at http://localhost:5173 showing **Hello ClimaTrak**.

+For a detailed step-by-step guide on running the project locally, see [docs/rodando-localmente.md](docs/rodando-localmente.md).

 ## Como rodar

 1. Execute `pnpm install` na raiz do repositório para instalar as dependências.